 Although it says this bread grows in other lands, this is interesting as bread doesn’t actually grow!
 But also calls into question what “bread of wisdom” is a metaphor

 for.
 It isn’t entirely clear but this could be here just to incite a reader’s sense of curiosity.
-Of course the other lands could be a reference to the heavens.
-In the final stanza it seems there is a reference to this and being as there is a line in the first stanza that suggests reaching the “end” this would not be a big surprise either.
+Of course, the other lands could be a reference to the heavens.
+In the final stanza, it seems there is a reference to this, and being as there is a line in the first stanza that suggests reaching the “end” this would not be a big surprise either.

 It isn’t really clear why there is a repetition

 in the first line.
-Perhaps it is to emphasise the point the proceeds it?
+Perhaps it is to emphasize the point the proceeds it?
 The final part of this poem talks about wearing rags and this is definitely a practice that you would associate with an ascetic.
-However they are referred to as the rags of hunger, meaning that they almost represent two facets of this kind of life style.
+However, they are referred to as the rags of hunger, meaning that they almost represent two facets of this kind of lifestyle.
 This does create an interesting mental picture, or at least it did for me of a man who was very skinny wearing rags, the sort of image you’d associate with starving children in poor African countries.
 Perhaps this is what the narrator was trying to put across here.
 When the narrator talks of the “unending stair” this is also fascinating.
 Could this be a reference to a stairway to heaven?
 Is that why it is unending?

 The concept of heaven is closely associated with the notion of eternity.
 Climbing the stairs seems like an arduous task and it almost seems unfair that a person that commits to their religion to this extent has to still “climb” that’s assuming of course those are stairs being referenced here.
 It could be that this is a metaphor for the fact that life is considered to be quite a struggle.
 In fact in Eastern cultures the mortal world is almost considered like a hell, living on the earth is a constant punishment that we have to endure until we can break the cycle and finally reach enlightenment.